 A smattering of pecans, a few extra cranberries, another drizzle of almond milk, and some pretty orange slices sweeten the deal.
 Cranberry Orange Steel Cut Oatmeal is a plant-based, super-hearty, uber-comforting breakfast – no Starbucks pastries needed.

 - 1 cup water

-- 1 cup Silk unsweetened vanilla almond milk
+- 1 cup unsweetened almond milk (vanilla almond milk is delicious too)

 - 1/2 cup steel cut oats

 - 1 teaspoon orange zest (from about 1/2 medium orange)

 - 1/8 teaspoon ground nutmeg